 Responsibilities of a cosigner

 Being a cosigner comes with a lot of responsibilities as they would have to put their financial position on the line for you.
-They are legally responsible for your loans, which means that in the event of you not being able to pay back your loans, they have to do it on your behalf.
+They are legally responsible for repaying the loan, which means that in the event of you not being able to pay back your loans, they have to do it on your behalf.

 Different states have different rules regarding the collection of debts.
 Some states try to collect debts from you and your cosigner at the same time, while others will go after your cosigner first, or even penalize them first in case of default, like wage garnishment.
 So always make sure you are aware of the state rules and also make the person you plan on asking to cosign your loans aware of all this information.